-Much of the idea of the 'vacant land' myth in African colonial history rests on White misunderstanding - however wilful - of African sovereignty and land use.
-Most of the Bantu and KhoiKhoi used land in rotation, often leaving large sections of land fallow while they cultivated another region or moved their herds to greener pastures.
-As pastoralists they would migrate through various grazing-grounds, thereby appearing to leave a grazing ground not in current use 'empty'.
+Much of the idea of the 'vacant land' myth in African colonial history rests on a White misunderstanding - however wilful - of African sovereignty and land use.
+Most of the Bantu and Khoikhoi used the land in a rotation, often leaving large sections of land fallow while they cultivated another region or moved their herds to greener pastures.
+As pastoralists they would migrate through various grazing-grounds, thereby appearing to leave a grazing ground, not in current use 'empty'.

 An alternative form of the same myth was built around the British and Afrikaner understandings of the Mfecane.
 The Mfecane, translated roughly as ‘the crushing’, was a time of great political upheaval in the Zulu Kingdom in the first half of the nineteenth century.
 Both the British and the Afrikaner used the Mfecane to make the argument that the land they were occupying had been ‘deserted’.